-- A district-wide lighting scheme that prioritizes automobiles over pedestrians has made nighttime experiences feel uncomfortable and unsafe; - Roadway pavers unsuited to actual traffic volumes and speeds have created dangerous pedestrian environments, with concrete being ejected from the roadway into pedestrian zones at the intersection of Flora and Pearl Streets; - Inconsistent wayfinding and signage fails to provide adequate guidance and does not reflect the desired character of the District; and - Surface conditions inconsistent with American Disability Act Standards for Accessible Design to ensure universal access to streets, sidewalks, and other critical public infrastructure in the District.
+- A district-wide lighting scheme that prioritizes automobiles over pedestrians has made nighttime experiences feel uncomfortable and unsafe; - Roadway pavers unsuited to actual traffic volumes and speeds have created dangerous pedestrian environments, with concrete being ejected from the roadway into pedestrian zones at the intersection of Flora and Pearl Streets; - Inconsistent wayfinding and signage fails to provide adequate guidance and does not reflect the desired character of the District; and - Surface conditions are inconsistent with American Disability Act Standards for Accessible Design to ensure universal access to streets, sidewalks, and other critical public infrastructure in the District.

-Examples of existing conditions in the Arts District.
-Current infrastructure suffers from deferred maintenance & design that reflects outdated concepts of urbanism.
+Examples of existing

+Arts District, Current

+infrastructure suffers

+outdated concepts of

+conditions in the

+from deferred

+urbanism.

+maintenance and design that reflects